scdxwyxj-ops/WBS/readme.md

     - When `sam.mask_prompt_source="slic"` the foreground mask is downsampled and stored as `low_res_mask`; other modes skip mask prompts.
   - `record_low_res_mask` caches the most recent SAM low-resolution mask for future rounds.
 - Mask pool / selection
-  - Every SAM call is stored in `mask_pool`/`mask_pool_full` with mask/logits/prompts/score; pool is deduped by IoU via `mask_pool_iou_threshold`.
+  - Every SAM call is stored in `mask_pool`/`mask_pool_full` with mask/logits/prompts/score; pool is deduped by IoU via `mask_pool_iou_threshold` when `deduplicate_mask_pool` is enabled.
   - Final selection can use heuristic scoring (area, edge strength, circularity, convex quality, LAB bimodality), logits-entropy minimisation (softmax/sigmoid → per-pixel entropy mean), or edge-gradient scoring (Sobel on probability map averaged on mask boundary).
-When `selection_strategy=="cluster_middle"`, the highest-scoring mask within the middle area cluster from `mask_cluster.cluster_masks_by_area` is chosen.
+  - When `selection_strategy=="cluster_middle"`, the pool is replaced by the middle-area cluster from `mask_cluster.cluster_masks_by_area`, and the best mask is the top score inside that cluster.
   - Selection metadata and pool stats are recorded for downstream inspection.
 - Geometry utilities
   - `apply_selective_convex_hull`: per-connected-component convex hull drawing with ratio threshold (implements requirement §4.2 toggle).